Elements of the Novel The Dark is Rising

 human--he is one of the "Old Ones", a force of immortals dedicated to fighting an evil called

-discovers that he carries a magical object.
-When he is first seen, he is described as "a
+he carries a magical object.
+When he is first seen, he is described as "a shambling, tattered

-shambling, tattered figure, more like a bundle of clothes than a man" with "bushy, greasy grey
+figure, more like a bundle of clothes than a man" with "bushy, greasy grey hair below

 it, but must be careful to give it to the right person.

-Merriman Lyons pf the Old Ones is a man who appears to be in his forties
+Merriman Lyons of the Old Ones is a man who appears to be in his forties

 or fifties, but is actually very, very old.
 He is the one that takes Will back in time and teaches